Aspen backcountry is no laughing matter, but even beginners can gain bragging rights for bagging peaks on Colorado’s notorious Elk Mountain Range.

 Getting to Aspen can be cost-effective if you plan ahead

-Accessibility to backcountry skiing in Aspen is unparalleled if you think about it this way.
+Backcountry skiing in Aspen rivals backcountry skiing in Jackson Hole in terms of accessibility if you think about it this way.
 The Aspen airport is so small it’s a breeze to get through.
 It’s also located about throwing distance from Buttermilk Ski Resort.
 Aspen’s free shuttles will also take you to any of the ski resorts.
 If you can fly directly into Aspen.
 Do it.
 Flying into Aspen in the winter can be tricky due to the cost and unreliable weather.
 Flights are routinely canceled or rerouted due to wind conditions.
 One great alternative is to fly into Grand Junction and rent a car for the 90-minute drive.
 It’s often more cost-effective and has less weather issues at the lower elevation.
 Eagle County Airport is another option to get closer to Aspen and a shorter drive from the airport.

 Driving from Denver requires driving over multiple mountain passes.
 Plenty of people do it, but it’s an additional four hours to your flight time.
 My advice is to keep your eye on weather patterns and avoid holiday traffic.
 It’s best to play it safe if there’s going to be a weather event.
 It took me seven hours once to get to Denver, and it goes without saying I missed my flight.
 To avoid driving altogether, look into the Colorado Mountain Express for one-way rides to the resorts.
 They’ll take all your gear and the pressure off.